-We conducted our audit of the financial statements as of and for the year ended December 31, 2020 in accordance with the auditing standards generally accepted in the Republic of China, and the Regulations Governing Auditing and Certification of Financial Statements by Certified Public Accountants, Rule No.1090360805 issued by the Financial Supervisory Commission.
-Furthermore, we conducted our audit of the financial statements as of and for the year ended December 31, 2019 in accordance with the Regulations Governing Auditing and Certification of Financial Statements by Certified Public Accountants, and the auditing standards generally accepted in the Republic of China.
+We conducted our audit of the financial statements as of accordance with the auditing standards generally accepted in the Republic of China, and the Regulations Governing Auditing.
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with the Certified Public Accountants Code of Professional Ethics in Republic of China ( "the Code" ), and we have fulfilled our other ethical responsibilities in accordance with the Code.
+We are independent of the Company in accordance with the Certified Public Accountants Code of Professional Ethics in Republic of China ("the Code"), and we have fulfilled our other ethical responsibilities in accordance with the Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis of our opinion.